Political Science MA Degree

 Broaden Your Options With Critical Thinking & Research Skills

 The master’s in political science program from The University of Texas at Tyler provides ideal preparation for doctoral studies, teaching on a junior college level or for employment in diverse fields of industry and government.

-- Expand your career options by completing your master’s degree in just 2 years with evening courses on the UT Tyler campus.
+- Expand your career options by completing your master’s degree in just two years with evening courses on the UT Tyler campus.

-- Choose from 2 degree options: Non-thesis, which is designed for students seeking broad knowledge of the field; and the thesis option, which is a track especially for those students who plan to pursue doctoral study.
+- Choose from two degree options: non-thesis, which is designed for students seeking broad knowledge of the field; and the thesis option, which is a track especially for those students who plan to pursue doctoral study.

 Alumni of the UT Tyler graduate political science program include the chief justice of the Texas 12th District Court of Appeals, as well as educators at Tyler Junior College, Trinity Valley College and Kilgore College.